Designing an Employer Control Center for Earned Wage Access

 ROI Storytelling:

-In B2B SaaS, the design must clearly articulate value to leadership-time saved, risk reduced, and improved retention-not just "better usability".
+In B2B SaaS, design must communicate business value - time saved, risk reduced, and retention impact.

 Trust and Transparency:

-In FinTech, elements like audit trails, risk indicators, and policy clarity are as crucial as the visual polish.
+In FinTech, audit trails, risk indicators, and policy clarity are as critical as usability.